UPDATE July 30: This article has been updated to take into account the CDC’s latest guidance on self-isolation, issued on June 20.

 These individuals pose the highest risk of spreading infection across your workforce.
 The CDC recommends that any employee who has received a positive test and has been hospitalized receive rigorous testing before returning to work because they may experience longer periods of viral detection compared to those with mild or moderate symptoms.

 Need a bird’s eye view of the guidelines?
-Fill out the form to below to get “Coronavirus Return to Work Checklist.”
+Fill out the form to get “Coronavirus Return to Work Checklist.”

 Download the checklist to see rules and best practices related to: